odanoburu/FreeLing-User-Manual/installation-packages.md

 In a Debian system, the above commands must be issued as root and without `sudo`.

 In other distributions, package names may differ.
-You will  find further information in [linux-requirements.md](installation.md#install-from-github-repositories)
+You will  find further information in [linux requirements](installation.md#install-from-github-repositories)

 ## Install binary package on MS-Windows